-Freshly received specimens should be scraped free from grease and fat, the lips skinned and the ears turned.
-Salting is a very important factor and should be done carefully, making certain that every part is covered.
+Freshly received specimens should be scraped FREE from grease and fat, the lips skinned and the ears turned, this is additional prep work you MUST do after the animal has been skinned.
+Salting is a VERY IMPORTANT factor and should be done carefully, making certain that EVERY part is covered.
 Stack hides and capes flesh up.
-The next day or two resalt once more and leave in stack for another day, then hang or spread out hair up so it will dry.
+The next day or two re-salt once more and leave in stack for another day, then hang or spread out hair up so it will dry.
 Don’t over-dry, leave slightly pliable - NOT WET!

 Antelope, Deer, Sheep and Goats - all thin skinned capes - should be soaked in warm (90 - 100 degree) water for 15 to 45 minutes.
 Elk, Moose, Buffalo and Bear should be soaked for 30 to 60 minutes.